[Q12] What happens when a tenant forges a lease and won’t leave?

 Q4: Can a tenant face criminal charges for forging a lease?

 A4: Yes.
-Submitting a forged document as court evidence and lying under oath are serious offenses.
+Submitting a forged document as evidence in court and lying under oath are serious offenses.
 A tenant proven to have manufactured a false lease could face criminal prosecution, in addition to losing their civil case and being ordered to cover all opposing legal fees.